 Research Interests

-The Heras lab is now open here in the Biology Department at CSU San Bernardino!
+The Heras Lab is part of the Department of Biology at CSU San Bernardino.
 I am seeking highly motivated students at the undergraduate or masters level to join my lab.
-If you are interested in joining my lab and studying questions in evolutionary genetics (especially on fishes), please don't hesitate to contact me via email - Joseph.Heras@csusb.edu |
+If you are interested in joining the Heras Lab and studying questions in evolutionary genetics (especially on fishes), please contact me via email - Joseph.Heras'AT'csusb.edu |